Research Focus

 The Medical Genomics Team analyses next generation sequence data to address clinical challenges in a variety of diseases.
 The approaches we take include:

-• Computational immunogenomics to identify genomic and transcriptomic features associated with prognosis and treatment;
+- Computational immunogenomics to identify cancer vaccine targets from genomic and transcriptomic data

-Ultimately, we aim to take steps towards ‘personalised medicine’ to enable the diagnosis, management and treatment of patients.
+Ultimately, we aim to enable ‘personalised medicine’ for the diagnosis and treatment of cancer.

 Gallery